"""A class for manipulating time series based on measurements at

 return self.rebin(

-smaller, lambda x: utils.datetime_floor(x, unit, n_units),
+lambda x: utils.datetime_floor(x, unit, n_units),

 )